Place4you/Headphone-Landing-Page/README.md

 ![Headphone Landing Page](./assets/img/thumbnail.jpg)

+## Live Demo

+Access the live version of the project: [Netlify Link](https://sadiheadphone.netlify.app/)

+This project is deployed and hosted on Netlify.
+Click the link above to explore the live version.

 ## Overview

 Welcome to the Headphone Landing Page project!
 This repository contains a complete responsive headphone landing page built using HTML and SCSS.
 The landing page showcases a range of headphones with an engaging and interactive design, providing visitors with a captivating product presentation.